-Many people have a lot of myths about what being an entrepreneur is and how it will shape/affect their life that are simply not true. how to be a good entrepreneur in Sandton and these are the seven biggest myths that I continuously hear.
+Many people have a lot of myths about what being an entrepreneur is and how it will shape/affect their life that are simply not true. how to become a good entrepreneur in South Africa and these are the seven biggest myths that I continuously hear.

 1. Being an Entrepreneur is too risky for me.

 Starting your own business in these days is not too much more risky than trying for any other corporate job.
 At a corporate job you can be laid off at any time, steps to be a successful entrepreneur have benefits cut with no reason, and work long overtime without being compensated for that.
 If you are student as well, the risk can’t be that bad.
 It’s not like you have a mortgage or family to support if it fails.

 2. I am too young to start my own company

 Being young is not a negative, in fact in most cases it’s a positive!
 When your young you have the passion energy and enthusiasm that is needed to work 14 hour days day in and day out for a company you believe in.
 Most older people with more experience just don’t want to do that any more.

 Again, how to become a good entrepreneur this can work towards your advantage.
 Your lack of experience means that you are looking at everything with a fresh set of eyes.
 You wont get stuck in the “we have always done it that way” kind of thinking that can stop other entrepreneurs.
 Running your own company will also build much more valuable experiences than a job flipping burgers will at your age.